erickMartinsSilva/erickMartinsSilva/README.en.md

 <h2>ℹ️ About me</h2>

-Computer Science student at the Federal Center for Technological Education of Rio de Janeiro (CEFET/RJ) and Front-end Web Developer in the Computer Society chapter of the IEEE CEFET/RJ Student Branch.
+Computer Science student at the Federal Center for Technological Education "Celso Suckow da Fonseca" (CEFET/RJ) and Front-end Web Developer in the Computer Society chapter of the IEEE CEFET/RJ Student Branch.

 Passionate for developing user-centered web solutions, familiar with Agile development environments, interested in academic research and curious about Blockchain/Web3 programming.